plan-systems/design-docs/proof-of-correctness.md

-       ChannelEpochID    UUID     // Epoch of the channel in effect when this entry was sealed AuthorMemberID    UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID      UUID     // Specifies *any* key used to encrypt EntryCrypt.ContentCrypt }
+       ChannelEpochID    UUID     // Epoch of the channel in effect when this entry was sealed AuthorMemberID    UUID     // Creator of this entry (and signer of EntryCrypt.Sig) AuthorMemberEpoch UUID     // Epoch of the author's identity when this entry was sealed ContentKeyID      UUID     // Identifies *any* key used to encrypt EntryCrypt.ContentCrypt }
    ```
    5. On each community node, newly arriving transactions from **L<sub>C</sub>** are decrypted using **[]K<sub>C</sub>**, verified, and deterministically merged into the node's local community "repo", **R<sub>i</sub>**: